jnun/5daydocs/work/tasks/review/44-copy-all-documentation-files.md

-# Copy All Required Documentation Files
+# Task 44: Copy All Required Documentation Files

 ## Problem
 Projects need the core documentation files to understand and use 5daydocs.
 Ensure all instruction files are copied or created appropriately without conflicting with the project's own files.